sjhallo07/Crozz-Coin-/README.md

 The legacy docs link for the TypeScript SDK currently returns a 404, so start from [docs.sui.io](https://docs.sui.io/) → **Developers** to locate the latest SDK reference and API examples.

+#### Built-in Sui dApp Kit wiring

+- `frontend/src/main.tsx` now wraps the app with `SuiProviders`, which in turn layers `@tanstack/react-query`, `@mysten/dapp-kit`'s `SuiClientProvider`, and the wallet provider plus Radix UI themes + `react-hot-toast`.
+- `frontend/src/networkConfig.ts` centralizes RPC + package IDs.
+Set `VITE_SUI_NETWORK` (defaults to `testnet`) or override the node URL with `VITE_SUI_RPC_URL` in `frontend/.env` to point at localnet or a gateway like Shinami.
+- The `WalletConsole` dashboard card (under `frontend/src/components/Dashboard/WalletConsole.tsx`) shows the active wallet address and, once connected, lets you fetch the metadata object defined by `VITE_CROZZ_METADATA_ID` directly through the connected Sui client.

+> Tip: The providers automatically pick up the same package/module/view env vars that `TokenAddress` and other helpers use, so you only define them once.

 **Wallet integration**

 - Support wallets such as Suiet, Ethos, or the Sui Wallet extension so end users can sign transactions you craft via the SDK.